cloudlockr/cloudlockr-de1/README.md

 ## Directory Structure
 /AES: Verilog+Python code for hardware accelerated AES encryption/decryption and verification.

-/CPEN391FW: Includes C code for UART interfacing of RFS board with DE1.
+/CPEN391FW: Includes C code for UART interfacing of RFS board with DE1, and JSON module for handling Bluetooth and Wi-fi messages.

 /CPEN391_Computer (Verilog) UART - For 391 Students: The main Quartus project folder for programming the DE1-SoC Board.

-/json-parsing: Contains JSON module for for handling Bluetooth and Wi-fi messages.

 ## How to run DE1 Firmware